yannmeinglaw/yannmeinglaw.github.io/_pages/about.md

 Before joining Polytechnique Montreal, I was an assistant professor in the Department of Mathematics and Statistics at California State University Long Beach.

-Prior to that, I was an assistant professor-fixed-term in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University and a member of the research group of [Prof. Daniel Appelö](https://sites.google.com/msu.edu/danielappelo/about).
+Prior to that, I was an assistant professor-fixed-term in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University, and was a member of the research group of [Prof. Daniel Appelö](https://sites.google.com/msu.edu/danielappelo/about).
 I was also a postdoctoral researcher at McGill University in the research group of [Prof. Jean-Christophe Nave](https://www.math.mcgill.ca/jcnave/) in the Department of Mathematics and Statistics.

 My research interests focus on numerical methods for PDEs, particularly in computational electromagnetics.
 I am mainly interested in the following topics:
   * High-order methods for embedded boundary and interface problems